La Horde du Contrevent (LHDC) is a 2004 French novel by Alain Damasio.

 Symbolically, the prince has a special belt where all Spearhead members can attach their tether.

 Another expert is the “troubadour”, a poet, mythographer and storyteller.
 And arguably a priest, jester and philosopher.
-The 34th Horde’s troubadour is actually an enigmatic outsider and nomad, who joined them four years into their progression.
+The 34th Horde’s troubadour is an enigmatic outsider and nomad, who joined them four years into their progression.

 There are two craftspersons among the Spearhead – a blacksmith and a woodworker.

-The “scribe” has a copy of the cumulative journals of 800 years of Windwarders.
+As to the “scribe”, they hold a copy of the cumulative journals of 800 years of Windwarders.
 They continue to extend it, recording what has been learned.
 If at all possible, the journal will be returned to Ultima Downwind after the Horde fails.